I woke up one morning worried I wasn’t going to be able to pay my bills, let alone pay off my debt. I was scared. Debt had taken over my life.

 The Really Quite Good Guide to Pay Off Debt will take you through some of my personal experiences and recommendations to pay off debt.
 Read this and you will be taking the necessary steps to get rid of debt once and for all.

 The number one reason I paid off debt was that I had a budget.

-This is the honest truth if I would have not started paying attention to what I was spending and telling my money where to go I would still be getting monthly bills from my student loans instead I paid them off years ago.
+This is the honest truth if I would have not started paying attention to what I was spending, using the free tracking your expenses tool Personal Capital, and telling my money where to go I would still be getting monthly bills from my student loans instead I paid them off years ago.